information for transformational people

 Part 1 of this article is here.

-A recent webinar, which featured speakers such as David Kinnaman from Barna, Nona Jones, chief content and partnerships officer at YouVersion and Kenny Jahng, Editor-in-Chief of ChurchTechToday.com, discussed the implications and opportunities of AI for the Christian church and ministry.
+A webinar, which featured speakers such as David Kinnaman from Barna, Nona Jones, chief content and partnerships officer at YouVersion and Kenny Jahng, Editor-in-Chief of ChurchTechToday.com, discussed the implications and opportunities of AI for the Christian church and ministry.
 Here is a very abridged summary (part 2):

 One of the most powerful ways that we can use AI for ministry is understanding how to have a conversation on some of the more controversial issues in society when it comes to the Bible.
 So how do you stand for X issue from a biblical standpoint?
 How would you have a conversation with someone who was wrestling with issues of identity and and little things like that.
-It's like just having a resource that can help you think about the language around it to make it more conversational.
+It's like just having a resource that can help you think about the language around the issue to make it more conversational.
 That's deeply powerful because a lot of times we're coming up empty.

 [From an earlier article by Kenny Jahng.
 Concrete examples of how pastors can use AI for discipleship: